Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 c) transpiration;

-d) excretion of metabolites, which, in turn, leads to fluctuations in the composition of the air within phytocenoses (CO 2 content, specific emissions, etc.);
+d) release of metabolites, which, in turn, leads to fluctuations in the composition of the air within phytocenoses (CO 2 content, specific secretions, etc.);

-7. Seasonal variability of phytocenoses is due to changes during the year:
+7. Seasonal variability of phytocenoses is due to changes throughout the year:

 b) general climate;